-With less than two months away from the legalization of cannabis many students are wondering what will happen on the Illinois State campus.
+With less than two months away from the legalization of cannabis many students are wondering what will happen on Illinois State University’s campus.

 Natalie Alexander, assistant director of student development at ISU says students can plan to see some policy changes.

 The main difference will be that cannabis will not be handled in the criminal way like is now.
 Cannabis is still illegal on campus according to the student conduct policy.
 Even if students are 21 years or older cannabis is not allowed on campus.